Tatsh/re3-installer/README.md

 Install GTA III files from ISO or directories for use with re3.

-This also works with ISO files or directories GTA Vice City.
-You should specify the `INSTALL_DIR` argument.
+This also works with ISO files or directories of GTA Vice City (for use with reVC).
+You should specify `INSTALL_DIR` in this case.

 ## Usage